jprchlik/find_contaminated_darks/README.md

 >do_lev1to0_darks,MM,YYYY,/complexA,'0','dummydir/'

-The program assumes the darks are located in /data/alisdair/IRIS_LEVEL1_DARKS/YYYY/MM, which is why the python program downloads the files there.
+The program assumes the darks are located in ~~/data/alisdair/IRIS_LEVEL1_DARKS/YYYY/MM~~ line 2 of parameter file in addition to the YYYY/MM subdirectory passed to the program, which is why the python program downloads the files there.
 The level 1 to level 0 conversion is small and mostly rotates the image using the sswidl function iris_lev120_darks.
 Currently, the program is set to output to a dummy directory because saving to a network directory from IDL can cause hangs in my experience.
-Therefore, I create the files locally then immediately move them in the script.
+Therefore, I create the files locally then immediately move them in the script to the output directory specified in line 3 of the parameter file.

 find_contaminated_darks